 Genes and environmental triggers may also play a role in this inflammation.

-They also note that although migraine is more common in females, males are more likely to develop migraine with aura.
+The OWH notes that although migraine is more common in females, males are more likely to develop migraine with aura.

 Hormonal changes

-Hormones, including estrogen, can play a role in how frequently a person may experience migraine.
+Hormones, including estrogen, can play a role in how frequently a person experiences migraine.

 According to the Migraine Research Foundation, females are more likely than males to develop migraine.

-However, after menopause, the number of migraine episodes that females experience tends to decrease.
+However, after menopause, the number of migraine episodes tends to decrease.

-Progestin-only contraceptives are often a safer choice for individuals with migraine with aura.
+Contraception without estrogen may be a safer choice for individuals with migraine with aura.

 Underlying medical conditions

 If a person first experiences migraine-like symptoms after the age of 60 years, an underlying condition may be responsible.
-Likewise, if new medical conditions occur, they could affect both the triggers and treatment of a person’s migraine.
+Likewise, if new medical conditions occur, they could affect both the triggers and treatment of migraine.

 Some underlying conditions associated with migraine include: